nv-legate/legate.numpy/docs/cunumeric/source/user/howtos/benchmarking.rst

 -------------------------------------

 Manual partitioning of data for use with message-passing from Python (say, using mpi4py package) is discouraged.
-Measure elapsed time using Legate's timing tool (as given in the example above) while making sure to skip initialization steps, warm-up iterations, I/O operations etc., while timing the application.

 Ensure that the problem size is large enough to offset runtime overheads associated with tasks.
 A rule of thumb is that the problem size is large